 A: Regular Term.
 At-large Directors shall serve a four-year term, unless they become an Officer earlier.
 The term of At-Large Directors shall begin with the close of the outgoing Annual Board of Directors meeting held within three days of the close of the Annual Meeting at which they were elected, and shall continue until his or her successor takes office approximately four years later.
 An Officer’s term as an At-Large Director (bu not as a Director) shall end when he or she becomes an Officer.
 Officers shall serve as Directors by virtue of their office, and, therefore, are voting, ex-officio Directors for as long as they serve as Officers.

 B: Limitation of Terms.

 Section 5.3: Vacancies.
-Whenever a seat on the Board of Directors held by an Elected Director becomes vacant with less than one year left in the term, the seat shall remain vacant and be filled at the next regularly scheduled election.
-Whenever a seat on the Board of Directors held by an Elected Director becomes vacant with one year or more left in the term, the seat shall be filled by nomination by the President and approval of the Board of Directors.
+Whenever a seat on the Board of Directors held by an At-Large Director becomes vacant with less than one year left in the term, the seat shall remain vacant and be filled at the next regularly scheduled election.
+Whenever a seat on the Board of Directors held by an At-Large Director becomes vacant with one year or more left in the term, the seat shall be filled by nomination by the President and approval of the Board of Directors.
 A Director selected to fill a vacancy in an unexpired term serves for the unexpired term of his/her predecessor in office.
 For the purpose of the limitation of terms, an individual selected to fill a vacancy will be deemed to have served a full term if he/she served for two years or more.

 Section 5.4: Election of Directors.